Lead compound: SNF472

 SNF472 FOR TREATMENT OF CALCIPHYLAXIS

-Status: in preparation for Phase 3 pivotal study.
+Status: single Phase 3 pivotal study underway.

 CKD, a progressive and long-term condition where the kidneys do not work effectively, is a large and growing problem among aging populations.
 Once the disease has progressed to ESRD, kidney failure is permanent and irreversible, and the patient requires renal replacement therapy through dialysis or a renal transplant.